ArvinFlores/FloresCCTVStreamServer/README.md

 - `Configure wireless LAN` - the Imager software might prompt you to fill these fields in automatically, but if not, you will have to fill them in manually so that the Raspberry Pi can connect to your network when it first boots
 - `Set locale settings` - set the timezone for the pi

 Finally, hit `Save` and then `Write` to begin writing the OS to the SD card.
 The process takes a few minutes.
-Once it's done you can power on the Pi
+Once it's done you can insert the SD card into the rPi and power it on

 ### SSH into the Pi
 If the OS was written successfully into the SD card then you should now be able to find the Pi on your local network, you can type the following to find the Pi on your LAN